-NVQs are based on standards, or ‘competencies’, that have been agreed by professionals in their respective occupations, e.g. catering or business management.
-They are built up through units and assessed through practical work and a portfolio you will develop with an assessor over time.
+NVQs are based on standards, or ‘competencies’, that get vetted by professionals in their respective occupations, e.g. catering or business management.
+They’re taught through units and assessed through practical work and a portfolio you’ll develop with an assessor over time.

 Who can do an NVQ?